ningyu1991/DefectDetection/README.md

 ```
 ## Acknowledgement
 - This research is supported by Adobe Research Funding.
+- We thank to the photographers for licensing photos under Creative Commons or public domain.
 - We express gratitudes to the popular [caffe-googlenet-bn](https://github.com/lim0606/caffe-googlenet-bn) repository as we benefit a lot from their code.

 ## Note